-At the heart of the course are six professional practice modules (two of them in each of the first three years of the degree).
+At the heart of the course are the professional practice modules (one in the first year and two in the second and third years of the degree).
 In these, you will work as part of a team delivering the costumes for a series of live projects working in collaboration with partner organisations and companies.

 4 Highers at BBBB (standard entry) or BBCC (widening access entry) including 2 from English, Drama and History and preferably Art and Design or Fashion and Textile Technology plus English and preferably Maths or Applications of Maths at National 5.
-There will be a competitive interview as part of the process.
 You must submit and e-portfolio of work, complete a short design exercise and take part in a phone interview.

 3 - 4 years